해당 기기를 고치는데 사용하는 일반 도구들 입니다. 매 단계에 모든 도구를 사용하지는 않습니다.

 Having problems with your PlayStation 2?
 Check out the PlayStation 2 Troubleshooting page.

 Released March 2000 by Sony, the Sony PlayStation 2, or "PS2", is a sixth-generation gaming console, competing with the Nintendo GameCube, Microsoft Xbox, and the short-lived Sega Dreamcast.
-The PlayStation 2 has secured the title of the best selling game console ever, with over 140 million units sold as of 2009.
+The PlayStation 2 has secured the title of the best-selling game console ever, with over 140 million units sold as of 2009.
 It is backwards compatible with most PlayStation games.
-The smaller, thinner, and quieter Slimline PlayStation 2 was released October 2004.
+The smaller, thinner, and quieter Slimline PlayStation 2 was released in October 2004.

 The guides and teardowns linked on this page are all related to the original bulky model.